-What kind of message, thoughts and/or concerns would you like to share with wine lovers, in light of the ongoing health crisis?
+What kind of message, thoughts, and/or concerns would you like to share with wine lovers, in light of the ongoing health crisis?

 Felten-Jolley: We'd like to thank all of our friends for their continued support throughout this past year!
 We look forward to seeing everyone again in the tasting room or at an event near you.

 Phillips: At Michael David Winery we want to be part of the solution and not the problem.
 Our #1 priority was and is to keep our employees and customers safe.
 We follow all protocols for safety issues by our county and state.
-Masks are mandatory and most of our sales are touchless with product delivered directly to cars in our very successful drive-through program that we started last March, and is still ongoing.
+Masks are mandatory and most of our sales are touchless with products delivered directly to cars in our very successful drive-through program that we started last March, and is still ongoing.

 Bokisch: It has been a challenging year, but a byproduct of those challenges has been the immense creativity that has come out of it.
-Our incredible team has done a great job of continually pivoting our business model based upon the restrictions.
+Our incredible team has done a great job of continually pivoting our business model based on the restrictions.

 Tipton: Our Acquiesce Winery tasting room has been closed for tastings since mid-March 2020.
 Our #1 goal is to protect our customers and staff, and we understood it would take months before we could get a handle on this situation.
-Face to face interaction is the best way for us to share our wines and our story, and we miss interaction with our customers.
+Face-to-face interaction is the best way for us to share our wines and our story, and we miss interaction with our customers.
 It will be exhilarating to reopen when the risk to our guests is minimal, and we can't wait!

 What are some of the creative promotions that you have been employing to overcome restrictions?

-Tipton: We started to brainstorm, asking ourselves what we'd like to be offered during the shut-down.
+Tipton: We started to brainstorm, asking ourselves what we'd like to be offered during the shutdown.
 Since we are known for our wine and food pairings at Acquiesce, we decided to offer several "experience packages" over the months, which included three specially selected wines with condiment pairings that would provide an educational and fun experience.
 We took this a step further and created virtual tastings to engage our customers and provide a platform for education and questions.

-Bokisch: This year we provided a safe outdoor tasting environment featuring tableside bottle service, do-it-yourself tasting kits, online and digital tasting notes all while increasing our food offerings with an assortment of imported Spanish snacks.
-We are currently preparing more outdoor venues under our blue oaks and amongst the vines for guest to enjoy and experience when the restrictions are lifted.
+Bokisch: This year we provided a safe outdoor tasting environment featuring tableside bottle service, do-it-yourself tasting kits, and online and digital tasting notes all while increasing our food offerings with an assortment of imported Spanish snacks.
+We are currently preparing more outdoor venues under our blue oaks and amongst the vines for guests to enjoy and experience when the restrictions are lifted.
 We expect an increased wave of business and we are ready for it!